Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 So far, we have just been passing one value into the print function, specifically, strings.
 The information that you pass into a function is referred to as **arguments** or **parameters**.
-Print has several more useful abilities beyond printing strings; It can print useful information for any Python object, and can even accept multiple objects, separated by comments.
+Print has several more useful abilities beyond printing strings; It can print useful information for any Python object, and can even accept multiple objects, separated by commas.
-This ability to take multiple arguments is denoted by the '...' in the 2nd line of the help.
+This ability to take multiple arguments is denoted by the '...' in the 2nd line of the above example.
 The other arguments are keyword arguments, they can be specified by name as follows: `print('Hello world, with no line ending!', end='')` *('\n' is a way of indicating a new line)*.
 When using keyword arguments by name, make sure to put them after the positional arguments that do not have a name specified.
 If you forget, Python will remind you with an error!